 An organization in Bronx, New York is trying to change that.
 The Bronx Defenders are redefining public defense with a holistic model that addresses the underlying problems driving people into the criminal justice system, providing both legal counsel and social services under one roof.
 It’s proven so successful that the Justice Department tasked them with teaching the model to public defenders in other cities.

 This week on Moyers & Company, Bill Moyers explores judicial inequality and the faltering legacy of Gideon comprehensively.
-Watch a preview and tune in this weekend.

 Producer/editor: Lauren Feeney.
 Camera: Cameron Hickey